-President Obama last night delivered the State of the Union address to Congress.
-This speech, given by the President of the United States each year, is meant to serve as a report on the condition of our country and outline the president’s agenda for the coming year.
+The State of the Union address to Congress is a speech given by the President of the United States each year.
+It is meant to serve as a report on the condition of our country and outline the president’s agenda for the coming year.

 Take our quiz on historical State of the Union speeches.